Havlirob/backward-cpp/README.md

 ### Printer

-A simpler way to pretty print a stack trace to the terminal.
+A simpler way to pretty-print a stack trace to the terminal.
 It will automatically resolve the traces for you:

 ```c++